Introduction: Diabetes mellitus is one of the most important health issues

 worldwide.
 The rising incidence of the disease has resulted in a parallel increase of complications

 such as diabetic foot ulcers (DFU).
-It is estimated that 25% of patients with
+It is estimated that 25% of patients with diabetes

-would impact these costs substantially.
+these costs substantially.

-Method: Cu/TiO2–SiO2 nanoparticles were synthesized by T. López et al. sol-gel patented
+Methods: Cu/TiO2–SiO2 nanoparticles were synthesized by T. López et al. sol-gel patented

 method.
 After synthesis, they were characterized using transmission electron microscopy